Direct Staking

 Optional leverage

 Leverage lets you amplify your direct stake without adding new SOL.
-When you use leverage, you borrow extra SOL from a lending platform to temporarily increase your stake.
+When you stake with a leverage, you borrow extra SOL from a lending platform to temporarily increase your stake.
 As rewards are calculated on this larger balance, your APY rises.
-The trade-off is exposure: there is a minimal chance that the standing loan behind the position can be liquidated if borrow APY exceeds staking APY for a sustained period of time.
+The trade-off is exposure: there is a minimal chance that the standing loan behind the position can be liquidated if a borrow rate exceeds your staking APY for a sustained period of time.
+This situation pushes LTV up and the Health Factor down until the lending platform may sell collateral.

 • Loan-to-Value (LTV) shows how large the debt is relative to the current value of the collateral.
 Lower is safer: if LTV climbs past its threshold, the lending platform can liquidate your position.